Updated: July 14, 2023 |

 What is regression analysis?

-Regression analysis is the most reliable of finding which input variables have the greatest effect on any output variable.
+Regression analysis is the most reliable way of finding which input variables have the greatest effect on any output variable.
 Linear regression is the most common form of this analysis.

 In other words: it's a mathematical technique for sorting out how different input values lead to different model outputs and for identifying the relative importance (in terms of their ability to change the financial model) of different values.